7:050 School Admissions and Student Transfers To and From Non-District Schools

-The Superintendent will appoint at least one employee to act as a liaison to facilitate the enrollment and transfer of records of students in the legal custody of the Illinois Department of Children and Family Services when enrolling in or changing schools.
+The Superintendent will appoint at least one employee to act as a liaison to facilitate the enrollment and transfer of records of students in the legal custody of the Ill.
+Dept. of Children and Family Services (DCFS) when enrolling in or changing schools.
 The District’s liaison ensures that DCFS’

 Student Transfers To and From Non-District Schools

-A student may transfer into or out of the District according to State law and procedures developed by the Superintendent.
+A student may transfer into or out of the District according to State law and procedures developed by the Superintendent or designee.
 A student seeking to transfer into the District must serve the entire term of any suspension or expulsion, imposed for any reason by any public or private school, in this or any other state, before being admitted into the School District.

 The District accepts foreign exchange students with a J-1 visa and who reside within the District as participants in an exchange program sponsored by organizations screened by administration.
 Exchange students on a J-1 visa are not required to pay tuition.